maike-hilda/MaikesUsefulJavaScript/InterviewQuestions/1notes.md

 * enforce stricter parsing and error handling
 * prevents use of global variables i.e. defining variables with var/let/const
 * function myFunc(a, a, b) { } // would get error
-* delte Object.prototype i.e. we'd not delete something that's native to JS but we also wouldn't get an error
+* delete Object.prototype i.e. we'd not delete something that's native to JS but we also wouldn't get an error

 ##
 ```javascript